Points won by each set: | 35-21, 34-26, 32-20 |

 14 % Nalbandian – 13 of 89

-Nalbandian [32] became the first South American man to play the Wimbledon final of the Open Era, it was his first professional appearance on grass & the first match on the Wimbledon Centre Court!
-He led 30/15 on Hewitt’s serve at 3-all in the 2nd set.
+Nalbandian [32] became the first South American man to play the Wimbledon final of the Open Era, it was his first professional appearance on grass & the first match on Centre Court at Wimbledon!
+He led 30/15 on Hewitt’s serve at 3-all in the 2nd set – the only moment when it was competitive.
 [1] Hewitt’s second and last major title even though he was only 21 at the time… the new king of tennis, Federer, lost already in the first round then (to a Slam debutant – Mario Ancic!).
 Hewitt stated: “It’s an unbelievable feeling.
 Growing up as a kid back in Australia I always dreamed that some day I was going to be playing for this trophy and I saw Pat Cash do it 15 years ago and to finally get a chance to do it out here, I can’t believe how I’ve played these two weeks.
 It’s a ripper!”
 It’s the first Wimbledon in history dominated by baseline exchanges from quarterfinals onwards despite the conditions had been slowed down already in 2001.
+In 2003 Wimbledon came back to ‘normal’, but since 2004 onwards, serve-and-volley actions have been rare in the latter stages of the tournament.

 Hewitt’s route to his 16th title: